 - Inability to communicate with their own children;

 - Lack of quality of mainstream services experiencing the worst when unable to communicate with workers within the facility.

 In reading the report, it became clear that with the number of ethnic communities in Victoria (greater than 200) it is not realistic to expect that government or private providers will be able to customize services that can fully cater for the diversity and removing the many challenges outlined above and in particular, for the minority migrant groups.

-With that in mind, ABRISA joined forces with other Latin American groups to create a project to investigate and support the delivery of quality of care as defined by its community.
-The project will have the following several phases of delivery due to the limitation of funding and resources:
+With that in mind, ABRISA joined forces with other Latin American groups to create a program to investigate and support the delivery of quality of care as defined by its community.
+The program will have the following several phases of delivery due to the limitation of funding and resources: